 All the turn signal lights will flash.
+To turn them off, push the switch once again.

 Turn on the emergency flashers to warn other drivers if your vehicle must be stopped where it might be a traffic hazard.
 Always pull as far off the road as possible.